 Holzgraf eventually earned a spot on the deep and talented roster of the 1984 University of Washington football team as a defensive back and special teams role player.
 “During the early practices I would never back down against the veteran players,” he looks towards the stadium from the captain’s chair on the boat, the lights transforming the structure into a fiery gem.
 “I go by the phrase, ‘intense completion breeds temporary enemies, but cements friends for life’, I definitely made both that year.”

 The exploits of Holzgraf and the 1985 Orange Bowl team was forever immortalized into the tapestry of UW athletic history as the entire team was inducted into the athletic hall of fame during the Oregon State game, October 22.
 Captain Steve planned the logistics for a Sailgating assault across Lake Washington and garnered even more treasured memories.

 As “Survivors” pulls from the enormous gravity well of Union Bay and history, the boat’s population has swelled to a population of 25, including a UW assistant football coach.
-With the music blaring, drinks flowing and voices horse and arms sore from celebrating, the vessel has transformed into a solitary island of bliss and the return trip spanning the lake to Kirkland will no doubt create its own definition in and of time.
+With the music blaring, drinks flowing and voices hoarse and arms sore from celebrating, the vessel has transformed into a solitary island of bliss and the return trip spanning the lake to Kirkland will no doubt create its own definition in and of time.